 Sital Kalantry tenured professor of law and associate dean at Seattle University School of Law where she founded the India Center, with a $2.2 million dollar grant. an expert in comparative law, business and human rights, feminist legal theory, and contract law.
 Her latest book, Court on Trial, published by Penguin Press, examines the Indian Supreme Court using originally developed data to propose reforms to improve transparency and the functioning of the Court.

-I have written over a dozen articles and book chapters that have been published in major legal journals such as the Cornell Law Review and the Stanford International Law Journal as well as peer-reviewed social sciences journals including the Forum for Health Economics and Policy.
-My work has also appeared in the New York Times, Slate, and the Hill (among others).
-I am a regular media commentator on reproductive rights, law in India, and human rights issues.
-My writing has been cited by the U.S. Supreme Court and Indian Supreme Court.
+Her prior book, Women’s Rights and Migration, explores the consequences of the use of acontextual information to develop laws relating to reproduction in the United States.
+She has written over a dozen articles and book chapters that have been published in major legal journals such as the Cornell Law Review and the Stanford International Law Journal as well as peer-reviewed social sciences journals including the Forum for Health Economics and Policy.
+Her work has also appeared in the New York Times, Slate, and the Hill (among others).
+She is a regular media commentator on reproductive rights, law in India, and human rights issues.
+Her writing has been cited by the U.S. Supreme Court and Indian Supreme Court.

-I have degrees from Cornell University (A.B.), the London School of Economics (MsC), and the University of Pennsylvania Carey Law School (J.D).
+Professor Kalantry has degrees from Cornell University (A.B.), the London School of Economics (MsC), and the University of Pennsylvania Carey Law School (J.D).